giantninja908/JANREX2/README.md

 # compiling

-we reccomend using RUSTUP for a rust installation, and a simple `cargo run` is enough to be up and running
+we reccomend using RUSTUP for a rust installation, and a simple `cargo run` is enough to be up and running you require a CMAKE installation for raylib, a dependancy used for graphics

 # contributing